ysk1020/auth_repo/README.md

 This app is a great starting point for anyone learning React or building a scalable frontend login system.
 Whether for personal learning or portfolio projects, it’s structured to grow.

 ---

-Would you like a version with deployment instructions (e.g., for Vercel or Netlify) or with TypeScript setup next?